Correctly submitting your samples to our laboratories is an important first step in the analytical chain.

 Following this guidance should ensure that your samples progress smoothly through our laboratories.
 It minimises the risk of your samples being classed as ′deviating′.
 Further information on deviating samples is available in the downloadable pdf below.

 Each row of the sample submission sheet should detail one sample (if required use more than one row per sample but be sure that instructions are clear and unambiguous).

-Download our handy guide to completing a sample submission sheet, also linked on the right.
+Download our handy guide to completing a sample submission sheet, also below.